Wind Turbines in Residential Areas

 The improvement of solar technology has meant that homeowners now benefit from solar power.
 Wind turbines in residential areas are the ideal complement to solar.

 The Thinair Wind Turbine, either alone or as part of a mixed energy system, provides clean, quiet, and cost-efficient power for homes throughout New Zealand and the Pacific.
-Ask us how wind power can work for your site or home.
+We currently have a waiting list for residential wind power systems.
+Contact us to be added to our mailing list for updates on upcoming availability in 2022/23.

 Not sure whether wind power is right for you?